AvalZ/WAF-A-MoLE/README.md

 A *guided mutation-based fuzzer* for ML-based Web Application Firewalls, inspired by AFL and based on the [FuzzingBook](https://www.fuzzingbook.org) from Andreas Zeller et al.

 Given an input SQL injection query, it tries to produce a *semantics-invariant* query that is able to bypass the target WAF.
-You can use this tool for assesting the robustness of your product by letting WAF-A-MoLE exploring the space of solution to find dangerous "blind spots" left uncovered by the target classifier.
+You can use this tool for assessing the robustness of your product by letting WAF-A-MoLE explore the solution space to find dangerous "blind spots" left uncovered by the target classifier.

 [![Python Version](https://img.shields.io/badge/Python-3.7-green.svg)](https://www.python.org/downloads/release/python-374/)